-Elder abuse cases are often referred to an E-MDT via a professional on the team such as Adult Protective Services or an aging services provider.
+Elder abuse cases are referred to an E-MDT via a professional working with an elder abuse victim.
+Such professionals could include Adult Protective Services or an aging services provider.
 The professional becomes the E-MDT’s “client.”
 The abuse victim must be aged 60 or older and reside in the county served by the E-MDT.